 Each is designed to be used in specific situations.
 Sand wedge, for instance, is used to get the ball out of soft hazards such as sand bunkers, while lob wedge is ideal for shots from close to tall obstacles such as trees.
 All of these sorts of golf clubs, however, are intended to be used for short shots requiring high accuracy.

 Putter.
 Used for the very last strokes on the putting green, this type of golf club is designed to roll the ball into the hole.
 In contrary to the widespread belief, the putter does have a loft but it usually doesn’t exceed 5 degrees to help lift the ball from any indentations on the green while minimising bouncing.
-It is available in a range of sizes, shapes and designs, while the selection of the ‘right’ putter is usually a matter of personal preference.
+It is available in a range of golf club sizes, shapes and designs, while the selection of the ‘right’ putter is usually a matter of personal preference.

 Image credit: Thaninee Chuensomchit/Shutterstock